3liz/py-qgis-server/README.md

 ## Requirements:

-- OS: Unix/Posix variants (Linux or OSX) (Windows not officialy supported)
+- OS: Unix/Posix variants (Linux or OSX) (Windows not officially supported)
 - Python >= 3.6
 - QGIS >= 3.10 installed
 - Some python knowledge about python virtualenv and package installation.